 Surrounding the small bridge, visitors will find hundreds of hands reaching out from the ground.
 This area represents desire and temptation.
 Only by crossing this bridge and not falling into our desires can be reach heaven.

-The White Temple is one of the most beautiful places in Thailand.
+The White Temple is one of the most beautiful places in Thailand and is one of the main reasons to visit Chiang Rai.
 At any time of the day, you’ll find plenty of people photographing and admiring the unique representations of the temple!

 8. Hike Through Erawan National Park